Study Abroad Program Overview

 Other Eligibility Requirements:

-Sciences Po applicants must be majoring in and have a strong academic background in political science or a related field (with at least 3 upper division courses completed prior to departure).
+Sciences Po applicants must be majoring in and have a strong academic background in political science or a related field (with at least 1 upper division course completed prior to departure).

 Excellent relevant academic record required, and at least two years of university course work (high school AP credit does not count).